Whole Wheat Flour Substitute – 6 Best Alternatives In Baking Recipes

 Therefore, whole wheat flour retains most of the nutrients and characteristic flavor inherent in the wheat grain.

-What Does Whole Wheat Flour Use For?
+What Is Whole Wheat Flour Used For?

 Whole wheat flour serves numerous purposes in baked products: